cupcake-056/cupcake-056/README.md

  --About Me

 - 🎓 Studying AI and Machine Learning at Panimalar Engineering College
-- 🌱 Currently learning python and basics of AI
+- 🌱 Currently learning math required for machine learning
-- 📫 Reach me through,EMAIL:dharanig.off@gmail.com